National Center for Missing & Exploited Children: CyberTipline

+Anyone can make a report to the CyberTipline but reporting is required for certain electronic service providers (ESP) who become aware of the presence of child sexual abuse on their systems.
+While ESPs are not required to actively scan for or try to detect child sexual abuse, many of them do.
+In 2018, the CyberTipline processed 18.4 million reports.
+In December of 2020, NCMEC’s CyberTipline reached a daunting new milestone after surpassing 100 million reports of suspected child sexual exploitation.

+'Take It Down' tool

+In February 2023, the NCMEC announced its release of the 'Take It Down' tool, a free-to-use service that allows users to anonymously report and remove "nude, partially nude, or sexually explicit images or videos" of underage individuals found on social media, blocking the content from being shared.
+Adults who appeared in such content when they were under the age of 18 can also use the service.
+Meta provided the initial funding to create the service, while platforms such as Facebook, Instagram, OnlyFans, Pornhub, and Yubo have integrated the tool into their platforms.

 Publications

 In 2007, NCMEC and Duracell produced a children's book title The Great Tomato Adventure: A Story About Smart Safety Choices, along with a series of educational tools for parents and guardians of older children called Teachable Moments Guides.
 The books were produced and published by Arbor Books, and the foreword was written by Jada Pinkett Smith.
 Both tools were introduced as an extension of the child safety program that launched in 2006.
 The book was made available as a free download via the Power of Parents program website.